ThicreanPhoenix/Swashbuckler/README.md

 # Swashbuckler

-This mod adds the Swashbuckler, a fast-moving, precise-striking melee combatant, as a playable class into the game, with 5 distinct styles, 22 brand new feats, and a unique intentional Tumble Through action.
+This mod adds the Swashbuckler, a fast-moving, precise-striking melee combatant, as a playable class into the game, with 5 distinct styles, 23 brand new feats, and the general feats Bon Mot and Fascinating Performance.

+It also adds the Swashbuckler multiclass archetype with 5 supporting feats.

 It also adds 2 weapons introducing the Parry trait: The bo staff and the main-gauche.